Minium: Marshall has one of the best football programs, yet most tragic histories, in Conference USA

 Keith Morehouse, sports director of WSAZ-TV in Huntington, speaks to the team at Spring Hill about his father, Gene Morehouse, who was killed in the plane crash.
 Gene was the longtime radio voice of the Herd.

-Parker asked me to walk-on without a scholarship, something my family could not afford.
+Parker asked me to walk-on without a scholarship, something my family could not afford without taking out loans.
 I often wonder what path my life would have taken had accepted the offer.

 I remember asking Parker how people were coping with the loss of so many close friends.
 He started to answer, but his voice trailed off and we sat for a few seconds in embarrassed silence.